 - Yellow - Cadmium

 - Green - Phthalo

 - Cerulean blue for the sky

-Sometimes, you want to match a color that is already laid down in your picture.
-In such cases, instead of buying so many matching colors, try to mix few colors to get that precise shade.
+Sometimes, you may want to match a color that is laid down in your picture.
+In such cases, instead of buying so many matching colors, try to mix a few colors to get that precise shade.